 ChildFund Papua New Guinea encourages all mothers to go to health clinics where they can give birth with the assistance of skilled birth attendants but many mothers here do not have the opportunity.

 None of Theresa’s babies have been born at a health clinic.

 Her first-born son, now 12 years old, was born on the road while Theresa was walking to a health centre.
 She gave birth to her five other children at home in a small hut built away from the family home, which is the tradition in her part of Papua New Guinea.

 Theresa’s mother assisted her with the deliveries, using a razor blade they had bought at the roadside market to cut the umbilical cords.

 How ChildFund is helping reduce deaths in childbirth

-ChildFund and its partners are working to improve health centres in remote villages of Papua New Guinea is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).
+ChildFund and its partners are working to improve health centres in remote villages.
+Our health programs in Papua New Guinea is supported by the Australian Government through the Australian NGO Cooperation Program (ANCP).

 In 2018, ChildFund installed a solar fridge and solar panels at the Waima Health Clinic so vaccinations could be stored.
 Theresa and her baby were immunised using vaccines stored here.

 Improving health clinics is crucial to improving Papua New Guinea’s shocking rates of deaths in childbirth, but it is not the only solution.